 The answer is that it is not because most people can deadlift more than they can squat.

-Improper form, being a quad dominated lifter, body leverages, training experience is just a small list of reasons for why you can squat more than you can deadlift.
-While there are some world-class lifers (Ray Williams) that can squat more than they deadlift, a majority of lifters should be able to deadlift more than they can squat.
+Improper form, being a quad dominated lifter, body leverages, training experience is just a small list of reasons why you can squat more than you can deadlift.
+While there are some world-class lifters (Ray Williams) that can squat more than they deadlift, a majority of lifters should be able to deadlift more than they can squat.

 i) You are a quad dominant lifter

 What this means is simply that your quadriceps are in way better shape than your hamstrings with the former being the primary muscles behind the squat and the other being among the main target group during deadlifts.

 So the problem might just be that you are over-focusing on one exercise more than the others in which case you need to balance things out to give each exercise equal attention.